-- Defines "managing principal broker" as an individual who is a principal real estate broker and who has a registered business name and specifies roles, responsibilities, and duties of managing principal brokers.
+- Defines "managing principal broker" as an individual who is a principal real estate broker and who has registered or assumed responsibility for a registered business name and specifies roles, responsibilities, and duties of managing principal brokers.
 Modifies roles, responsibilities, and duties of principal real estate brokers. - Specifies requirements and duties for supervision and control over the activities of real estate brokers and principal real estate brokers.
-Modifies requirements for written supervisory agreements. - Modifies requirements for real estate licensee to renew active license or to reactivate a license for the first time since the license was renewed to an inactive status. - Defines "real estate team" as a subdivision of a registered business that performs professional real estate activities comprised of one or more real estate licensees operating under a name other than the registered business name, specifies team requirements, duties and responsibilities.
-Sets requirements for disclosure forms provided to clients before entering into a written representation agreement or listing agreement with a buyer or seller. - Allows a real estate licensee to offer, promise, allow, give, pay or rebate, directly or indirectly, parts or shares of the licensee's compensation, arising or accruing from any real estate transaction, to a charitable organization that is tax exempt under section 501(c)(3) of the Internal Revenue Code. - Permits the Real Estate Commissioner to suspend or revoke the real estate license of any real estate licensee, reprimand any real estate licensee or deny the issuance or renewal of a license if the licensee is a managing principal broker and failed to exercise reasonable supervision and control over the activities of associated real estate licensees. - Permits real estate agencies to provide all real estate licensees free training material on all rules and laws the agency is charged with carrying out or enforcing. - Permits the Real Estate Commissioner to assign and reassign staff for the creation of model advertisements, model procedures, and model recordkeeping practices and the review of advertisements, promotional activities of real estate licensees, model property management process guides, managing principal broker office policies, property manager office policies, and recordkeeping policies for compliance with rules promulgated by the commissioner.
+Modifies requirements for written supervisory agreements. - Modifies which individuals can engage in professional real estate activity to allow a principal real estate broker who is a managing principal broker, or who is associated with a managing principal broker and is supervised by the same managing principal broker to engage in professional real estate activity. - Requires notification of a change to the managing principal broker or licensed real estate property manager responsible for a registered business. - Requires a real estate licensee to pass an assessment of licensee proficiency to renew active license for the first time or to reactivate a license for the first time since the license was put in inactive status. - Defines "real estate team" as a subdivision of a registered business that performs professional real estate activities comprised of one or more real estate licensees operating under a name other than the registered business name, specifies team requirements, duties, and responsibilities.
+Sets requirements for disclosure forms provided to clients before entering into a written representation agreement or listing agreement with a buyer or seller. - Allows a real estate licensee to offer, promise, allow, give, pay or rebate, directly or indirectly, parts or shares of the licensee's compensation, arising or accruing from any real estate transaction, to a charitable organization that is tax exempt under section 501(c)(3) of the Internal Revenue Code. - Permits the Real Estate Commissioner to suspend, revoke, or deny the issuance or renewal of a managing principal broker license or reprimand such licensee if they failed to exercise reasonable supervision and control over the activities of associated real estate licensees. - Permits real estate agencies to provide all real estate licensees free training material on all rules and laws the agency is charged with carrying out or enforcing. - Permits the Real Estate Commissioner to assign and reassign staff for the creation of model advertisements, model procedures, and model recordkeeping practices as well as the review of advertisements, promotional activities of real estate licensees, model property management process guides, managing principal broker office policies, property manager office policies, and recordkeeping policies for compliance with rules promulgated by the commissioner. - Replaces the need for intercompany control agreements with written supervisory agreements for the purposes of employing, engaging, or supervising the professional real estate activity of another real estate licensee; controlling and supervising professional real estate activity of a registered business; supervising licensees; and controlling or supervising a main office, branch office, or portions of an office.